 Don't wait for symptoms to change your behavior.
 Stay home and practice the three key infection prevention measures: wear a mask, wash your hands regularly, and maintain 6 feet physical distance between others, including family and friends.
+Get the COVID-19 vaccine when it becomes available to you.
 We can still live our best life while adhering to these minor inconveniences.